xmeng525/NeAT/readme.md

 ### Running
 - **Prepare your own data**

-Please refer to the [Data Conversion in NeuS](https://github.com/Totoro97/NeuS#data-convention) to generate your own data.
+**Method 1**: Please refer to the [Data Conversion in NeuS](https://github.com/Totoro97/NeuS#data-convention) to generate your own data.

+**Method 2**: If you plan to generate image & cameras used for NeAT reconstruction from a mesh or point cloud, you may checkout `./data_generation`.

 - **Training**